 Summer Intern Program

 The summer intern program at Gillette offers a unique experience for students entering their final year of nursing studies.
 Candidates looking for information on the Summer Research Internship Program, click here.

-Internships are available in the following inpatient and surgical areas:
+Internships are available in the following areas:

 Orientation and Continuing Education

 The program begins with orientation the Tuesday after Memorial Day.
-The orientation acclimates participants to Gillette and to individual nursing units.
+Orientation acclimates participants to Gillette and to their individual units.
 It includes a variety of hands-on training opportunities in addition to structured classroom time.
 Participants learn about our organization, essential policies and procedures, pain management techniques, safety guidelines and electronic medical records.
 The Summer Intern Program runs through the first week of August.

 Employment and Scheduling

 Summer interns work 32 to 40 hours per week.
 This is a paid internship and summer interns are eligible to receive additional pay for evening, night and weekend shifts.
 They are not eligible for benefits.
 Summer interns might be expected to rotate shifts.

 Opportunities for continued employment as a casual/on-call nursing assistant, patient care technician, or nursing assistant/health unit coordinator might be available to those who can continue to meet the minimum work requirements.

 Summer interns are expected to work weekends and holidays as their schedule requires.